countoren/DBMonad/README.md

 ## Imperative to Functional

-This library was made to make the .net DB Providers(DBConnection, DBCommand...) interface more functional and have more compile-time guarantees.
+This library is a thin wrapper over the .net DB Providers(DBConnection, DBCommand...) it was made to make the interface more functional and have more compile-time guarantees.
 All the main functionality is built in static methods and the state is managed(hidden) "behind" a monad type which represents the DB queries.

 ## Less verbosity